NRI Income Tax & Compliance

 • Sales done after 23 July 2024: Without the benefits of indexation, STCG is taxed at a higher rate, i.e., 20%.

 This was all about the tax rates on STCG under section 111A of the IT Act.
-Now, in the next section, let's look at the adjustment of STCG in this section against the basic exemption limit.
+Now, in the next section, let's look at the adjustment of STCG against the basic exemption limit.

-Under Section 111A of the IT Act, you can adjust your short-term capital gains against the basic tax exemption limit if you fulfill the below mentioned conditions:
+Under Section 111A of the IT Act, you can adjust your short-term capital gains against the basic tax exemption limit if you fulfill the following conditions:

 • You are an Indian resident who pays tax in India